auduvignac/spark-iris/README.md

-# IRIS CLASSIFICATION – Spark App
+# Spark App - Iris Data Classificatio

 This project performs classification on the Iris dataset using Apache Spark.